Beejay625/cocoabase/README.md

 - **`useOnchainQualityCertification`**: Quality certification system for certifying product quality with Reown wallet integration
 - **`useOnchainFarmSubsidyClaims`**: Farm subsidy claims system for submitting and approving subsidy claims with Reown wallet integration
 - **`useOnchainAgriculturalDataMarketplace`**: Agricultural data marketplace for listing and purchasing agricultural data with Reown wallet integration

+### New Advanced Onchain Hooks (Powered by Reown) - 20 New Features
+- **`useOnchainCarbonOffsetMarketplace`**: Carbon offset marketplace for trading carbon credits with certification verification and Reown wallet integration
+- **`useOnchainFarmToTableTraceability`**: Farm-to-table traceability system for tracking products through supply chain stages with Reown wallet integration
+- **`useOnchainWeatherInsuranceClaims`**: Weather insurance claims system for filing and processing weather-based insurance claims with Reown wallet integration
+- **`useOnchainCooperativeCreditUnion`**: Cooperative credit union system for managing memberships, loans, and dividends with Reown wallet integration
+- **`useOnchainSeedExchange`**: Seed exchange marketplace for listing and purchasing seeds with certification verification and Reown wallet integration
+- **`useOnchainEquipmentRentalMarketplace`**: Equipment rental marketplace for listing and renting agricultural equipment with Reown wallet integration
+- **`useOnchainLaborPoolMatching`**: Labor pool matching system for matching workers with job postings with Reown wallet integration
+- **`useOnchainOrganicCertificationVerification`**: Organic certification verification system for registering and verifying organic certifications with Reown wallet integration
+- **`useOnchainFairTradeCertification`**: Fair trade certification system for registering and verifying fair trade certifications with Reown wallet integration
+- **`useOnchainCommodityFuturesExchange`**: Commodity futures exchange for creating and filling futures contracts with Reown wallet integration
+- **`useOnchainAgriculturalResearchGrants`**: Agricultural research grants system for creating and managing research grants with milestones and Reown wallet integration
+- **`useOnchainFarmerEducationCredits`**: Farmer education credits system for registering and verifying education credits with Reown wallet integration
+- **`useOnchainSupplyChainFinancing`**: Supply chain financing system for requesting and managing supply chain financing with Reown wallet integration
+- **`useOnchainLandTenureVerification`**: Land tenure verification system for registering and verifying land tenure with Reown wallet integration
+- **`useOnchainWaterQualityMonitoring`**: Water quality monitoring system for recording and analyzing water quality metrics with Reown wallet integration
+- **`useOnchainPestOutbreakReporting`**: Pest outbreak reporting system for reporting and tracking pest outbreaks with Reown wallet integration
+- **`useOnchainHarvestYieldPredictionMarket`**: Harvest yield prediction market for creating and resolving yield predictions with Reown wallet integration
+- **`useOnchainAgriculturalSubsidyDistribution`**: Agricultural subsidy distribution system for applying and distributing subsidies with Reown wallet integration
+- **`useOnchainFarmerReputationSystem`**: Farmer reputation system for building and tracking farmer reputation scores with Reown wallet integration
+- **`useOnchainAgriculturalKnowledgeBase`**: Agricultural knowledge base for creating and sharing knowledge articles with Reown wallet integration

 ### General Hooks (from `hooks.ts`)
 - **`usePrevious`**: Get previous value